Optimal Reinsurance under Endogenous Default and Background Risk: Optimal Loss-Dependent Indemnities

 where $\Ib_{s_i}$ is defined by \eqref{eq:Ib_S} with $S = s_i \in \Sc$ for all $i=1, \cdots, N$.
 An application of Proposition \ref{prop:extre} directly yields the following result, and thus we omit its proof.

 \begin{corollary} Let Assumption \ref{ass2} hold and recall $s_N = \max \, S$.
-If $s_N \le 0$, then the optimal contract to Problem \ref{prob:s} is no insurance, $I^*_S \equiv 0$. \end{corollary} Thanks to Corollary \ref{cor:negative}, we focus on Problem \ref{prob:s} when $s_N > 0$ in the rest of the section.
-The next lemma identifies a upper bound on the optimal premium, and we omit its proof because it is similar to that of Lemma \ref{lem:a_bar}.
+If $s_N \le 0$, then the optimal contract to Problem \ref{prob:s} is no reinsurance, $I^*_S \equiv 0$. \end{corollary} Thanks to Corollary \ref{cor:negative}, we focus on Problem \ref{prob:s} when $s_N > 0$ in the rest of the section.
+The next lemma identifies a upper bound on the optimal premium.